 The Lac des Vaches is the boundary between the green grass and the rocky landscapes.
 The intimidating Grande Casse mountain (3,855m) looks nearer than ever.

-Walking in the Vanoise: from the Lac des Vaches to the pass
+From the Lac des Vaches to the pass

-After the Lac des Vaches, the track continues with its last ascent in a what could be lunar setting.
+After the Lac des Vaches, the track continues with its last ascent in what could be a lunar setting.

 The last lake, the Lac Long, marks the approach of the Col de la Vanoise (2,517m) with a great view of the Aiguille de la Vanoise on the right.